Cheluvanarayana Swamy Temple

-Cheluvanarayana Swamy Temple, also known as Selva Pillai or Thirunarayanapuram, is a temple in Melkote in the Mandya District of Karnataka, India.
+Cheluvanarayana Swamy Temple, also known as Selva Pillai or Thirunarayanapuram, is a temple in Melukote in the Mandya District of Karnataka, India.

 The temple lies on the foothills of Melkote and is associated with the Yoga Narasimha temple built on rocky hills which overlook the Kaveri valley.
-The temple is classified one among the 108 Abhimana Kshethram of Vaishnavate tradition.
+The temple is classified one among the 108 Abhimana Kshethram of Vaishnavate the tradition.
 It is about 30 mi from Mysore and 97 mi from Bangalore.

 The temple legend associates the place as the worship place of Vishnu by Brahma.
 The temple in its current form was constructed during the 11th century.
 The temple is associated with Ramanuja and has received several endowments from the ruling Mysore kings.
 In modern times, the temple is maintained and administered by the Hindu Religious Charitable Endowment Department, Government of Karnataka.

 Legend

 Legend has it that once Hindu god Brahma requested Vishnu to gift him his image to worship.
 Vishnu handed him an idol which Brahma gave his son Sanatakumara who in turn installed it in current Melkote.
 Brahma requested one more image for worship with Vishnu and he gave a metal image, which was believed to have been carried by Rama during the Kritayuga, Balarama during the Dwaparayuga and Yadava family during kaliyuga.
 The presiding deity is called Narayanadri and the metal image is referred as Yadavadri.

 According to another legend, Ramanujacharya went to Delhi to retrieve the utsava-murti that had been stolen from the temple.
 The Delhi Sultan shows Ramanujacharya his treasury of looted statues, however the idol Ramapriya is not among them.
 The next day Ramanuja finds the idol being played with as a doll by the Sultan's princess.
 He calls out to the idol "Cheluva pille!"
 (Beloved son) and the idol comes to him.
 Ramanuja takes the idol back to Melkote, however the princess follows him, unwilling to part with the idol.
 The princess becomes one with the idol out of devotion and to this day is honoured as "Bibi Nachiyar".

 The legend however is anachronistic as the Delhi sultanate was established in the 13th century while Ramanujacharya is believed to have lived in the 11th and 12th centuries.
 Similar "Tulukka Nachiyar" (Turkish sacred woman) stories are seen for Srirangam and Madurai temples to show how Bhakti transcends socio-religious boundaries.